-Salesforce tops the Leaders category with its notably strong market strategy and wide variety of industry-specific software solutions.
-Over the past year, it has continued to deliver a high number of product enhancements, and customers have praised the platform for its ability to support agile development and custom applications.
-Microsoft maintains its position by continuing to attract new ISVs and application offerings, which extends the capabilities of its software without requiring the creation of custom extensions.
+Salesforce tops the Leaders category with its notably strong market strategy and a wide variety of industry-specific software solutions.
+Over the past year, it has continued to deliver many product enhancements, and customers have praised the platform for its ability to support agile development and custom applications.
+Microsoft maintains its position by attracting new ISVs and application offerings, which extends the capabilities of its software without requiring the creation of custom extensions.
 Microsoft has also been praised for its scalability, as well as the wide scope of its products.

-Oracle offers a wide span of industry-specific software, and provides solutions that are relevant to all B2B and B2C long- and short-cycle use cases, as well as indirect sales.
-Customers have also cited positive product deployment and good technical support from Oracle customer service. bpm’online has made the move from Challenger to Leader, receiving the highest overall customer experience scores in this report for the third consecutive year.
+Oracle offers a wide span of industry-specific software and provides solutions relevant to all B2B and B2C long- and short-cycle use cases and indirect sales.
+Customers have also cited positive product deployment and good technical support from Oracle customer service. bpm’online has moved from Challenger to Leader, receiving the highest overall customer experience scores in this report for the third consecutive year.
 It also received the highest ease-of-use score.
-SAP has managed to break into the Leaders category as well, with one of the largest implementation partner networks, and a variety of prepackaged industry products.
+SAP has managed to break into the Leaders category and one of the largest implementation partner networks and a variety of prepackaged industry products.

 CRMNEXT has made the jump from the Niche Players category into the Challengers category.
 It offers several deployment options: it supports SaaS through cloud provided by AWS, private cloud managed by customers or a third party, and on-premises.
 This vendor has also been praised for its UI, easy navigation, and customization possibilities.
 Organizations that require individual workflows and particular sales processes will benefit from CRMNEXT.

-Pegasystems provides comprehensive vertical-packaged products for a variety of industries, and is primarily deployed by large enterprises with complex B2C or indirect sales processes.
-This platform has been praised for its low-code capabilities, allowing business professionals and leaders without programming experience to fully create custom applications and workflows.
+Pegasystems provides comprehensive vertical-packaged products for various industries and is primarily deployed by large enterprises with complex B2C or indirect sales processes.
+This platform has been praised for its low-code capabilities, allowing business professionals and leaders to create custom applications and workflows without programming experience.
 Zendesk has strongly improved its sales and marketing execution over the past year.
-Unlike other vendors, implementation services and costs are included in the cost of the Zendesk license, making it a good choice for organizations that need to quickly implement a SFA solution.
+Unlike other vendors, implementation services and costs are included in the cost of the Zendesk license, making it a good choice for organizations that need to implement an SFA solution quickly.

-Freshworks starts out strong in its first year of this Magic Quadrant, and this year features Office 365 calendar integration, configurable sales activities, integration to HubSpot for marketing automation, and enhanced lead scoring capabilities.
-It is one of the fastest-growing vendors int his Magic Quadrant, and has doubled its customer base in the past year.
-PipelineDeals has received positive customer reviews for its contracting flexibility; customers have noted that they can cancel their contracts at any time, and have greater freedom with fixed pricing for extended periods of time.
+Freshworks starts strong in its first year of this Magic Quadrant.
+This year features Office 365 calendar integration, configurable sales activities, integration to HubSpot for marketing automation, and enhanced lead scoring capabilities.
+It is one of the fastest-growing vendors in this Magic Quadrant and has doubled its customer base in the past year.
+PipelineDeals has received positive customer reviews for its contracting flexibility; customers have noted that they can cancel their contracts at any time and have greater freedom with fixed pricing for extended periods of time.

 X2Engine makes its first appearance in this Magic Quadrant and has been reviewed positively for its customer support and ease of deployment and integration.
-Vtiger starts out strong with its CRM configuration options and native sales capabilities, while Copper offers unique functions such as automated “who knows who” functions, automate activity capture from emails, and much more.
+Vtiger starts strong with its CRM configuration options and native sales capabilities.
+At the same time, Copper offers unique functions such as automated “who knows who” functions, automated activity capture from emails, and much more.